OUR SERVICES

-Cognitive Behavioral Therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a range of problems including depression, anxiety disorders, etc. Numerous research studies suggest that CBT leads to significant improvement in functioning and quality of life.
-CBT is an approach for which there is ample scientific evidence that the methods that have been developed actually produce change.
-[APA, 2019]
+CBT is a form of psychological treatment that has been demonstrated to be effective for a range of problems including depression, anxiety disorders, etc. Numerous research studies suggest that CBT leads to significant improvement in functioning and quality of life.
+CBT uses techniques backed by evidence to produce real change.
+(APA, 2019)

 INDIVIDUAL THERAPY